SeanKilleen/seankilleen.github.io/_posts/2023-08-09-on-moq-and-our-part-in-the-oss-sustainability-social-contract.md

 These companies have been using this library for free.
 Presumably it saves them money or time (which to a business _is money_.)
 Those organizations who are using OSS but not paying attention to the ecosystem they use are ignorant of a free supply chain.
 As a business, you either need to actively understand your supply chain, or understand your own situation enough that you can adapt if your supply chain changes (without blaming the supply chain).
 If you don't have a supply chain that is committed to you via a business transaction, then you need to be aware of those risks and work to mitigate them or budget for them in some way.

 Within business contexts, stop pretending that free OSS work owes you the responsibility of being a supplier in a supply chain if you're not doing the appropriate work of being a business consumer (i.e. paying for the supplier).

+Anything else is just magical thinking.

-## Other Perspectives I've Heard (and Responses)
+## Other Perspectives I've Heard (and my responses)

 ## Bottom Line: We Need Better Systems Thinking Around OSS Ecosystems